 Asthma

-If you or someone else are having severe trouble breathing call triple zero (000) immediately or go to your nearest emergency department.
+If you or someone else is having severe trouble breathing, call triple zero (000) immediately or go to your nearest emergency department.

 Key facts

-- Asthma is a long-term lung condition that is caused by narrowing of the airways when they become inflamed.
+- Asthma is a long-term lung condition that is caused when your airways narrow.

-- The most common symptoms of asthma are: wheezing, coughing, feeling ‘out of breath’ and tightness in the chest.
+- Common symptoms of asthma include wheezing, coughing, feeling 'out of breath' and tightness in your chest.

-- Symptoms are usually mild, but they can flare up.
-This can cause an ‘asthma attack’ and may require hospital care.
+- Symptoms are usually mild, but they can flare up — this can cause an 'asthma attack' and you may need hospital care.

 What is asthma?

-Asthma affects 1 in 9 Australian adults, and 1 in 5 children.
-However, anyone can develop asthma, even if you didn’t have it as a child.
+In Australia, asthma affects 1 in 9 adults, and 1 in 5 children.
+But anyone can develop asthma, even if you didn't have it as a child.

 What are the symptoms of asthma?

-While asthma symptoms vary from person to person, the most common signs of mild asthma are:
+While asthma symptoms vary from person to person, the most common signs of asthma are:

 - difficulty breathing